nokia/SReXperts/hackathon/activities/sros-b-pysros-getting-started/README.md

 ## Task 1: Getting Connected
 A connection to the device is essential for executing pySROS scripts either locally or remotely.
-Obtaining a `Connection` object *requires* a few things if you are executing off-box:
+Obtaining a `Connection` object *requires* a few parameters if you are executing off-box:

   - Hostname
   - Username